alecmus/liblec/README.md

 1. lecpub (currently in alpha status, stage 1 of 4)

 ## lecui versus cui
 The lecui library is a complete rebuild and does not inherit from cui.
 It is a more modern, and more advanced library with many features that are not supported in the cui library.
-Furthermore, it offers hardware acceleration.
+It features newer technologies, greater flexibility and a more robust architecture.

 Below is a summary of some of the features supported by lecui that are not supported by cui: